denoland/terraform-provider-deno/docs/resources/deployment.md

 subcategory: ""
 description: |-
   A resource for a Deno Deploy deployment.
-  A deployment belongs to a project, is an immutable, invokable snapshot of the project's assets, can be assigned a custom domain.
+  A deployment belongs to a project, is an immutable, invokable snapshot of the project's assets, can be assigned custom domain(s).
 ---

 # deno_deployment (Resource)

 A resource for a Deno Deploy deployment.

-A deployment belongs to a project, is an immutable, invokable snapshot of the project's assets, can be assigned a custom domain.
+A deployment belongs to a project, is an immutable, invokable snapshot of the project's assets, can be assigned custom domain(s).

 ## Example Usage